National Counties Cricket Championship

-The NCCA 3 Day Championship or National County Championship is a season-long competition in England and Wales that is contested by the members of the National Counties Cricket Association (NCCA), the so-called national counties (previously called the minor counties) that do not have first-class status.
+The National Counties Cricket Championship or NCCA 3 Day Championship, formerly known as the Minor Counties Cricket Championship, is an annual season-long competition in England and Wales that is contested by the teams of the National Counties Cricket Association (NCCA), the so-called National Counties (previously called the Minor Counties), county clubs that do not have first-class status.

+The competition began in 1895; the honorary secretary of Worcestershire CCC, Paul Foley, was influential in its creation.

 History

-The competition began in 1895, with the Worcestershire honorary secretary Paul Foley being influential in its creation.
-It has been contested annually ever since apart from the two World War periods, and cancellation in 2020 due to COVID-19.
+The Minor Counties/National Counties Championship has been contested annually since 1895, apart from the two World War periods and a cancelled season in 2020 due to COVID-19.
 From 2014 to 2019 the tournament was known as the Unicorns Championship.

 Four clubs which used to play in the Minor Counties Championship have been granted first-class status – Worcestershire in 1899; Northamptonshire in 1905; Glamorgan in 1921 and Durham in 1992.

 Until 1959, when the Second XI Championship was founded, most second XIs of the first-class counties used to contest the Minor Counties.
 A few continued to do so and the last to withdraw was Somerset 2nd XI after the 1987 season.

 Until 1983 all clubs competed in a single league.
 Teams played varying numbers of matches and did not play all other counties, so the table was ranked according to average points gained per match.
 The team with the highest average won the championship, except in a year when the top two counties had not played each other.
 In this case the second-placed team in the table had the right to challenge the leaders to a match to decide the championship.
 The second-placed team had to win this Challenge Match to take the title, with the league leaders being declared champions if they won or the game was drawn.
 Since 1983, the clubs have been split into an Eastern and a Western Division.
 The winners of the two divisions play each other in a match at the end of the season to determine which will be the Champions.

 At present, there are twenty clubs involved.
 Nineteen represent English counties and the other is a Wales team that represents all the Welsh counties except Glamorgan.
-For details, see Minor counties of English cricket.